danny099/simple_shell/README.md

 ## Simple shell 💻

-_This is a project to create a simple shell, by the students of Holberto School._
+_This is a project to create a simple shell, by the students of Holberton School._

 ## Synopsis 🚀